SiteWorks General FAQs

 Migration from SiteBuilder

-Web Managers and their assistants are invited to keep our contact information current using this form https://forms.office.com/e/vkMtZi67EJ (see this site’s home page for more details).
+Web Managers and their assistants are asked to keep our contact information current using the form on this site’s home page.
 You don’t need to have a Site Builder site to register.

 From days to weeks depending on the complexity of a site and the Web Manager’s WordPress experience.
 Web Managers will be able to take their time training with a self-paced workbook they will be issued.
 Next, Web Managers are allocated an individual migrator.